 The most effective treatment for lactose intolerance is to reduce the amount of lactose in your diet.
 There are many lactose-free and dairy - free alternatives available to substitute for dairy products.
 However, it is essential to ensure that you still get all the minerals and vitamins that you need, so it is recommended that you consult with your nutritionist before making any significant changes to your diet.

 There are also a growing number of scientific studies which suggest that probiotics may help reduce the symptoms of lactose intolerance for some individuals.
-In particular, there is evidence that Lactobacillus Acidophilus (Bargaoui, 2004), which is found in Sweet Cures Probiotic Blend, may help to improve the symptoms of lactose intolerance.
+In particular, there is evidence that Lactobacillus Acidophilus (Bargaoui, 2004), which is found in some probiotics, may help to improve the symptoms of lactose intolerance.

 It is important to note that the symptoms of lactose intolerance are also associated with a range of other conditions.
 Should you suspect that you have lactose intolerance, always seek medical advice.